liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 Due to the modern practices on annotation/labeling for computer vision data, the process of labeling on datasets that change over time includes 2 traits:

 1. Labeled images are referenced as they are stored in data storage.
-1. There is always a "merging" labels made for groups of images into a single labeling set.
+1. There is always a "merging" labels step for grouping images into a single labeling set.
 It either happens as part of the labeling itself, or during the data preparation steps.

 Our practice shows that regardless of the labeling type (images tags for classification, object identification with bounding boxes, instance segmentation, etc.), what makes labels across multiple sets being grouped and used together is a notion of **dataset**.
 A single image may be used across many datasets, but a single label will be most likely used only within a single dataset.
 Even when a label is leveraged across multiple datasets, most likely, it will be augmented with dataset-specific attributes, and therefore better be copied to a dataset-specific location.
 Dataset is what defines a group of *labeled* images/files.